-Not in my Neigbourhood tells the intergenerational stories of the ways in which ordinary citizens respond to the policies, process and institutions driving contemporary forms of spatial violence and gentrification in Cape Town, São Paulo, and New York.
+Not in My Neigbourhood tells the intergenerational stories of the ways in which ordinary citizens respond to the policies, process, and institutions driving contemporary forms of spatial violence and gentrification in Cape Town, New York, and São Paulo.

 “A compelling tri-continental tale of the productive power unleashed when poor people themselves voice and share stories of their struggles against displacement by greedy, racist and parasitic urban property developers in European settler colonies of Brazil, S Africa and USA.
 Required viewing for all urban justice activists and reminder of late South African poet Don Mattera’s insistence that “Memory is (still) the weapon” Aluta Continua.”